Magnetic Resonance Imaging (MRI) Safety

 How safe is MRI?

-The magnetic field of the MR system may damage an external hearing aid or cause a heart pacemaker, electrical stimulator, or neurostimulator to malfunction or cause patient injury.
+The powerful magnetic field of the MR system may damage an external hearing aid or cause a heart pacemaker, electrical stimulator, or neurostimulator to malfunction or cause injury.
 If you have a bullet or any other metallic fragment in your body there is a potential risk that it could change position and possibly cause an injury.

 How should I prepare for my MRI exam?

-- A neurostimulation system
+- Certain neurostimulation systems

 Items that need to be removed by patients and individuals before entering the MR system room include: